ALERTua/hass-gaggiuino/README.md

 - Repository: https://github.com/ALERTua/gaggiuino_api

 ### Note: I always implement features from the latest Gaggiuino Releases.
 Please make sure your machine is on the latest firmware available.
+### Note: Home Assistant integrations have a fixed update period.
+This one is fixed at 30 seconds.
+Due to this long refresh period, the integration can not be used to monitor shots.

 ## Installation